 Financial assets at amortized cost are subsequently measured using the effective interest rate (EIR) method and are subject to impairment.
 Gains and losses are recognized in profit or loss when the asset is derecognized, modified or impaired.

-The Group's financial assets at amortized cost includes cash and cash equivalents, receivables and environmental guarantee fund (included under other noncurrent assets).
+The Group's financial assets at amortized cost includes cash and cash equivalents excluding cash on hand, receivables (excluding nonfinancial assets) and environmental guarantee fund included under other noncurrent assets.

 Derecognition